Demining: Mine clearing machines

 Excavation, the removal of soil to a given depth, is done using modified construction vehicles such as bulldozers, excavators, front-end loaders, tractors and soil sifters.
 Armor plates and reinforced glass are added.
 Removed soil is sifted and inspected.
 It can also be fed through an industrial rock crusher, which is robust enough to withstand blasts from antipersonnel mines.
 Excavation is a reliable way of clearing an area to a depth that other mechanical systems cannot reach, and it has been used in several countries.
 In particular, the HALO Trust estimates that their excavation program destroys mines about 7 times faster than manual deminers.

 A 2004 study by the Geneva International Centre for Humanitarian Demining concluded that the data on the performance of mechanical demining systems was poor, and perhaps as a result, they were not being used as the primary clearance system (with the exception of excavators).
 However, by 2014, confidence in these systems had increased to the point where some deminers were using them as primary clearance systems.

 Mechanical demining techniques have some challenges.
 In steep, undulating terrain they may skip over some of the ground.
 Operators can be endangered by defective mines or mines with delay charges that detonate after the blast shield has passed over; shaped charge mines that are capable of piercing most armor; and intelligent mines that are off to the side and use a variety of sensors to decide when to fire a rocket at an armored vehicle.
 One answer is to use remote controlled vehicles such as the Caterpillar D7 MCAP (United States) and the Caterpillar D9 (Israel).

+Improvised techniques are sometimes used by people who need the use of land before formal demining.
+In parts of Ukraine mined during fighting associated with the Russian invasion that started in 2022, farmers who need to use the land improvised a mine-clearing machine by welding parts of rugged abandoned Russian fighting vehicles such as tanks on to an old tractor and harrow, remotely controlled by a battery-powered controller.